 This next step is one of the most important: call 911 to have a police officer come to the scene of the accident.

 Many people are wary of involving law enforcement, as they don’t want to “make a big deal” out of an accident.
 However, Florida law actually requires that a police report be filed within 10 days of any accident that causes injury and/or pain.

-If the accident happened in the parking lot of a local theme park or other attraction, additional security officers may want to make their own report.
+If the accident happened in the parking lot of a local theme park or cruise ship, additional security officers may want to make their own report.

 While the police are conducting their own investigation, perform one of your own.
 Collect the other driver’s information as well as that of any witnesses.
 If they are willing, record a video of them describing what happened.

 It also helps to take pictures of both vehicles.
 This creates an evidence trail that can be useful in the future.

 Make a Claim

 If you were driving your own vehicle, call your car insurance company to file an accident claim and ask about any documents that might be required.